Louis II de Longueville, Duc de Longueville

 John Stewart, 1st Lord Darnley1

-John Stewart, 1st Lord Darnley was born illegitimately in 1531/32.1 He was the son of James V Stewart, King of Scotland and Elizabeth Carmichael.1 He married Lady Jean Hepburn, daughter of Patrick Hepburn, 3rd Earl of Bothwell and Agnes Sinclair, on 4 January 1561/62.2 He died circa November 1563.3
+John Stewart, 1st Lord Darnley was born illegitimately circa 1531.1 He was the son of James V Stewart, King of Scotland and Elizabeth Carmichael.1 He married Lady Jean Hepburn, daughter of Patrick Hepburn, 3rd Earl of Bothwell and Agnes Sinclair, on 4 January 1561/62.2 He was also reported to have been married on 11 January 1561/62.3 He died circa November 1563.4

 Child of John Stewart, 1st Lord Darnley and Lady Jean Hepburn